godotengine/godot-docs/classes/class_resourceloader.rst

 - void **set_abort_on_missing_resources** **(** :ref:`bool<class_bool>` abort **)**

-Change the behavior on missing sub-resources.
-Default is to abort load.
+Changes the behavior on missing sub-resources.
+The default behavior is to abort loading.